AlexJReid/blog/content/posts/dynamodb-complex-queries/index.md

 ## Problems

-Creation of the duplicate items could partially fail.
-Although the Lambda will retry, it is possible that the table will be left in an inconsistent state.
-An hourly Lambda function could check the table, processing recent changes.
-Larger repair jobs implemented with Step Functions or EMR could be written to check integrity, but these may be costly to run on a large table.
+It is expected that this simple design will perform well, support lots of traffic and be very economical to run.

+We're doing a lot of duplication here.
+Every comment is written `33` times.
 There will come a point where the number of duplicates ceases to remain feasible if the _possible values_ as set cardinality increases.

 ```python
 2 ** 5 = 32